Best EU Country for Business 2024

 4. Tax on dividends – 0%

-5. Income tax on profit from trading activities on the stock market – 0%
+5. Income tax on the profit gained from trading in the stock market: 0%

-(A capital gain happens when assets are sold at a higher price than was paid when they were acquired, or when they give some kind of additional value such as interest or dividends.
-The capital gains tax is just levied on the difference between the current value and the initial value)
+(A capital gain is when particular assets are sold at a price higher than that paid at the time of purchase or when an asset accrues some added value in terms of interest or dividend.
+Capital gains tax is only payable on the difference between the current and original value)

-With company registration, there is an obligation to pay the state fee of 0.6% of the declared authorised capital.
+During the registration of companies, there arises an obligation to pay a state fee of 0.6% of the declared authorized capital.

-Cyprus Parliament, at the end of August 2011, voted to amend the Companies Law.
-As a result of this vote, an annual fee of €350 was to be paid regularly to the Registrar of Companies.
-This is the fee required for the company to be in “good standing” and on the Register.
+The Cyprus Parliament at the end of August 2011 voted to amend the Companies Law.
+From that vote, the result was for an annual fee of €350 paid regularly to the Registrar of Companies.
+This is the amount to keep the company in “good standing” and on the Register.

 Advantages